lochyj/School-Projects/Data Science/AT3-3v2/README.md

 ## Performance issues

 There is some performance issues with prims algorithm, this is, after no investigation, caused by the expansion of the edges list further into the generation of the maze.
 This slow down of the prims main loop is visible in the console for larger graphs where, at the end of each iteration we print the current iteration.
+This starts to become a problem at a maze size of ~20x20.

 ## Design choices

 ### Why did I go with prims algorithm?

-In my first iteration i initially went with DFS, which if im being honest didn't look great as you can see below.
+In my first iteration I initially went with DFS, which if im being honest didn't look great as you can see below.

 So I had a look at the maze generation wikipedia page and saw [this](https://en.wikipedia.org/wiki/File:MAZE_30x20_Prim.ogv) video and decided I was going to generate the maze with prims algorithm.